Tag Archives: raising kids

 Let’s start with the “before,” because I think it’s where most people reading this are.

-The world constantly reminds us of the reasons *not* to have kids.
+The world constantly reminds us of the reasons to say no to having kids.
 We hear about the financial strain, the environmental impact, and the sheer, bone-deep exhaustion.

 For women they may look at their careers and wonder how we could possibly step away, even for a little while.
 We’re afraid of losing the identity we’ve worked so hard to build.
 We see the curated perfection on social media and feel the insane pressure to be a “perfect parent,” which feels like an impossible standard.